Is your money funding fossil fuel projects?

 Friends of the Earth Mozambique has been hard at work lobbying Danish and Swedish pensions funds to stop investing in (or divest from) big oil companies in Mozambique.
 But they need help from across the globe to stop foreign governments and businesses from driving further climate breakdown.

-In September our legal team launched a legal challenge in the High Court against the UK government's decision to back the Mozambique LNG project, on the grounds that it didn't properly assess climate, environmental or human rights impacts, including its incompatible with the Paris Climate Agreement.
-The potential climate impacts of the project are huge.
-For example, the emissions from the use of the gas that's extracted are estimated to be equivalent to the total emissions from the aviation sector for all EU member states combined.
+In September 2020, our legal team launched a challenge in the High Court against the UK government's decision to back the Mozambique LNG project, on the grounds that it didn't properly assess climate, environmental or human rights impacts, and is incompatible with the Paris Climate Agreement.
 We also believe the lack of transparency around the decision making was illegal.

 The Paris Agreement aims to stop dangerous levels of climate change and prevent lives being destroyed by extreme weather.
 It’s also known as the Paris Climate Accord, Paris Climate Agreement and Paris Climate Deal.

 World leaders shook on the text during the Paris climate talks in December 2015.
-The signing was a historic moment.
-195 delegates agreeing for the first time to take collective action to combat climate change.
+The signing was an historic moment, with 195 countries agreeing for the first time to take collective action to combat climate change.

 The Agreement also compels nations to address the loss and damage caused by climate impacts.
 And it commits finance to help developing countries tackle and adapt to climate change.